-Two bar checks were completed for the multibeam system on the Q105, while three bar checks were completed for the single beam system on the Cutwater.
+Two bar checks were completed for the multibeam system on the Q105, while three were completed for the single beam system on the Cutwater.
+The Spare RHIB single beam system received one bar check.
 Bar checks served as a check on both real-time as well as processed depth accuracy, and were also used to determine and refine the sonar acoustic center offsets.
 Results were good, with processed sonar depths comparing on average to 0.05 m (or better) of the actual bar depth.

 Lead line comparisons were also undertaken.
-Over the course of the project, four were completed successfully on the Q105 and three were completed successfully on the Cutwater.
-Sonar versus lead line depth differences ranged from -0.01 m to 0.12 m on the Q105, and -0.23 m to 0.16 m on the Cutwater.
+Over the course of the project, four were completed successfully on the Q105, three on the Cutwater, and four on the Spare RHIB.
+Sonar versus lead line depth differences ranged from -0.01 m to 0.12 m on the Q105, -0.23 m to 0.16 m on the Cutwater, and -0.03 m to 0.06 m on the Spare RHIB.
 Results were deemed acceptable given the variables associated with lead line checks.

-Acoustic comparisons between Q105 multibeam and Cutwater single beam data were also undertaken.
-Effort was made in the field to ensure significant overlap between the two survey vessels for comparison purposes.
+Acoustic comparisons between Q105 multibeam, Cutwater single beam, and Spare RHIB single beam data were also undertaken.
+Effort was made in the field to ensure significant overlap between the three survey vessels for comparison purposes.
 To compare the data sets, CUBE BASE surfaces at 2 m resolution were created for each vessel and differenced from each other.
 Differences were extracted and analyzed.
-Results are good, with the Cutwater single beam 0.041 m shoaler on average then the Q105 multibeam data, with a standard deviation of 0.403 m.
-The relatively high standard deviation was found to primarily be caused by bottom change in this dynamic area occurring between acquisition of the two data sets, which differed by 8-10 weeks in places.
+For this sheet, results are good, with the Cutwater single beam 0.085 m shoaler on average then the Q105 multibeam data, with a standard deviation of 0.229 m.
+Spare RHIB single beam is 0.094 m shoaler then Q105 multibeam data, with a standard deviation of 0.160 m.
+Cutwater and Spare RHIB have an average difference of 0.001 m, with a standard deviation of 0.176 m.
+Differences are attributable to bottom change in this dynamic area occurring between acquisition of the three data sets, which differed by 8-10 weeks in places.
+Also, both single beam data sets average slightly shoaler then the multibeam data set, which is expected in varying sea floor terrain given the wider beam width of the single beam systems.